 Here is a list of the best anti-inflammatory foods to help you get started on your journey as well as my top 15 list of simple ways to control inflammation.

 A good rule of thumb is to get at least 7-8 hours of sleep.
 If you have a hard time sleeping due to pain, you can try heat or ice before you go to bed (make sure you don’t sleep with it though), light movement/stretching, and gentle massage to help with pain flares.

 Overactivity can lead to further inflammation so it is important to listen to your body and watch how much activity your joint can handle.

 For example, if you walk 30 minutes one day and ontice pain afterwards, try 20 minutes the following day to see if you experience less pain.
 Continue to modify as needed.

 Whether you decide to go the natural, conservative route or the surgical route, I want you to feel confident in this decision.

 You can make the best of both situations and you have to choose what is best for you.
 Weigh all of your options.

 It is possible to learn how to heal a torn meniscus naturally and actually be successful with it.
 With dedication and consistency you will be able to thrive even with a meniscus tear.

 Meniscus tears are very common and there are options for treatment.
 You don’t have to give up everything you love because of a meniscus tear.
 Hang in there!

-Top myths about knee pain that you shouldn't believe
+Top myths about knee pain- are you believing them?!